-In October 2019, HPF issued a \notin 500 million five-year 2% Eurobond guaranteed by HELLENiQ ENERGY Holdings S.A. and Hellenic Petroleum R.S.S.O.P.P.
+In October 2019, HEF issued a &6500 million five-year 2% Eurobond guaranteed by HELLENiQ ENERGY Holdings S.A. and Hellenic Petroleum R.S.S.O.P.P.
 S.A. following the demerger by way of hive-down, with the issue price being 99.41 per cent. of the principal amount.
 The notes mature in October 2024.
-Part of the proceeds of the issue were used for the partial prepayment of the \notin 449.53 million Eurobond maturing in October 2021 through a tender offer process which was completed in October 2019 during which notes of nominal value of \notin 248.4 million were accepted.
-On October 5th, 2020, HPF, successfully priced \notin 99.9 million of new notes principal amount, with a yield of 2.42%.
-These form a single series with HPF's existing notes due October 2024 and were offered through a private placement.
+Part of the proceeds of the issue were used for the partial prepayment of the &6449.53 million Eurobond maturing in October 2021 through a tender offer process which was completed in October 2019 during which notes of nominal value of &6248.4 million were accepted.
+On October 5th, 2020, HEF, successfully priced &699.9 million of new notes principal amount, with a yield of 2.42%.
+These form a single series with HEF's existing notes due October 2024 and were offered through a private placement.
 The issue of the new notes was subscribed by selected institutional investors, with the European Bank for Reconstruction and Development participating at 75% of the issue.

-The Company has not experienced any defaults in relation to payment of principal, interest or other breaches with regards to its borrowings in 2022 or as at the date of approval of these financial statements.
+The Company has not experienced any defaults in relation to payment of principal, interest or other breaches with regards to its borrowings during the current year or as at the date of approval of these financial statements.
 The proceeds of the aforementioned facilities have been used to provide loans to the Group's companies.